binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 You will also need to make sure the zapApiKey in the `config/env/test.js` file matches that in the Zap UI Options menu -> API -> API Key, or in the `~/ZAP/config.xml` file in the `<api><key></key></api>` section.
 Again, if you want to debug the security regression tests, make sure the key value matches in the `config/env/development.js` file also.

 Start Zap the usual way.
 Zap can and probably should be scripted to start automatically on each test or suite run, also reset the database so you have a known state if you are planning on using the API in your development team.
-Zap can be terminated via its API and is usually good practice to do so on each test or suite run Alternatively you can just create a new session via the Zap Api.
+Zap can be terminated via its API and is usually good practice to do so on each test or suite run Alternatively, you can just create a new session via the Zap Api.
 If you don't have a UI:

 {linenos=off, lang=Bash}
     owasp-zap -daemon